GodotVR/godot-xr-tools/_docs/movement/climbing.md

 First, the climbing function uses our pickup function from the Pickup and throw system.
 You thus need to add the Pickup functions to both hands.

-Next you need to add the Climb movement function as a child to the ARVROrigin node, note that as with other movement functions this will add a PlayerBody node to your ARVROrigin node if it doesn't already exist.
+Next you need to add the Climb movement function as a child to the XROrigin3D node, note that as with other movement functions this will add a PlayerBody node to your XROrigin3D node if it doesn't already exist.

 Your setup should now look like this:
 ![ARVR Climb Movement]({{ site.url }}/assets/img/climbing/arvr_climb_movement.png)